noteed/loading/README.md

 - Pressing the arrow keys or d-pad move the cursor.
 - Pressing `space` or "A" button draw a point where the cursor is.

-There is clearly a memory leak: watching the process in `htop` shows the memory usage grow quickly.
-I've deleted most of the code and the same behavior continues...

 ## Notes